I know that becoming a pilot requires so much money that many cannot afford, yet there is a way many can succeed in becoming professional pilots.

 What are the benefits of signing up for such programs?

-The one main benefit of signing up for such a program is you have a job guarantee.
+The main benefit of signing up for such a program is a job guarantee.

 You will not have to wait for your first job as a fresh graduate.